 Iola is a somewhat small city located in the state of Kansas.
 With a population of 5,470 people and two constituent neighborhoods, Iola is the 56th largest community in Kansas.

-Iola is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Iola is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Iola who work in office and administrative support (10.13%), sales jobs (8.60%), and management occupations (8.12%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Iola is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Iola is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Iola who work in office and administrative support (13.10%), sales jobs (10.60%), and management occupations (9.41%).

-The percentage of adults in Iola with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.80% of adults in Iola have a bachelor's degree or advanced degree.
+The education level of Iola citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.34% of adults 25 and older in Iola have a college degree.

-The per capita income in Iola in 2010 was $17,668, which is low income relative to Kansas and the nation.
-This equates to an annual income of $70,672 for a family of four.
+The per capita income in Iola in 2010 was $18,326, which is low income relative to Kansas, and lower middle income relative to the rest of the US.
+This equates to an annual income of $73,304 for a family of four.

 The most common language spoken in Iola is English.
-Other important languages spoken here include Spanish and Pacific Island languages.
+Other important languages spoken here include Pacific Island languages and German.